Logo

 A first-degree burn typically only affects the outer layer of your skin.
 While there may be pain and some scarring, it is considered minor.

-A second-degree burn affects both the outer and inner layers of skin, meaning it goes deeper than just the outside.
+A second-degree burn affects the outer and inner layers of the skin, meaning it goes deeper than just the outside.
 There may be significant pain and scarring in this instance.

 Third-degree burns are the most serious and life-threatening.
 These burns go through the second layer of skin and into the tissue underneath.
-Third degree burns often also affect the muscle or other parts of the body.
+Third degree burns often also affect the muscle or other body parts.

 Burns at Your Place of Work

-Depending on the line of work you’re in, you may have a case to sue if you experience burns.
+Depending on your work line, you may have a case to sue if you experience burns.

 For example, if you work as a cook, it may be difficult to sue for burning yourself, especially if the burn is mild.
 This is because you’re constantly working with hot objects, and your risk for burns is already great.

-However, you can sue if you can prove that the burn is a result of a malfunction of equipment or improper training.
+However, you can sue if you can prove that the burn results from equipment malfunction or improper training.

-For example, if you’re a cook and burn yourself while making a dish, it is unlikely you’ll be able to sue your employer.
-But, if you’re a cook and a kitchen appliance explodes causing you injury, this could be grounds for a lawsuit.
-If you can prove that the appliance exploded due to your boss’ negligence and inability to look after it properly, you may have a case.
+For example, if you’re a cook and burn yourself while making a dish, you’ll unlikely be able to sue your employer.
+But, if you’re a cook and a kitchen appliance explodes, causing you injury, this could be grounds for a lawsuit.
+You may have a case if you can prove that the appliance exploded due to your boss’ negligence and inability to look after it properly.

 Burns from Auto Accidents

 Burns from automobile accidents are treated the same way as any injury from automobile accidents.
-You must prove that the other driver was at fault in order to receive compensation for your burn.
-For example, if a part of your car blew up or caught on fire, and it wouldn’t have if someone didn’t crash into you, then you can sue.
+You must prove that the other driver was at fault to receive compensation for your burn.
+For example, you can sue if a part of your car blew up or caught on fire, and it wouldn’t have if someone didn’t crash into you.

 If your car blew up because it was faulty, you may not be able to sue the other party that plowed into you.
 In this case, you may be able to sue the car manufacturer and receive compensation for piecing together their product poorly.